Tanaya Beatty

 Tanaya Beatty (born February 12, 1991) is a Canadian actress.
-She is known for her role as Rachel Black in the movie adaptation of The Twilight Saga: Breaking Dawn - Part 1 as well as her starring roles as Jessica Finch in True Justice, Caitlin Javier on the hit Canadian television series Arctic Air, and Sacagawea in the upcoming HBO miniseries Lewis and Clark.
-In 2016 she was added to the cast of NBC's The Night Shift as Dr. Shannon Rivera.
-In 2018 she had the lead role as Annie in a film adaptation of Joseph Boyden's novel Through Black Spruce and as Avery in Yellowstone.
+She is known for her role as Rachel Black in the movie adaptation of The Twilight Saga: Breaking Dawn - Part 1 as well as her starring roles as Jessica Finch in True Justice, Caitlin Janvier on the hit Canadian television series Arctic Air, and Sacagawea in the upcoming HBO miniseries Lewis and Clark.
+In 2016, she was added to the cast of NBC's The Night Shift as Dr. Shannon Rivera.
+In 2018, she had the lead role as Annie in a film adaptation of Joseph Boyden's novel Through Black Spruce and as Avery in Yellowstone.

 Early life

 Tanaya Beatty was born on February 12, 1991, in Vancouver, British Columbia.
-Beatty's mother is of Awaetlatla First Nations descent and her father of Himalayan descent.
-She was adopted and raised by an Italian family.
+Beatty's mother is of Awaetlatla First Nations descent while her father is South Asian.
+She was adopted and raised by a family of Italian descent.
 Beatty spent her childhood living in the interior of British Columbia, including Midway, Nelson, and Grand Forks.